 - Red Line Position: adjusts the position of the red line display in the wide or overhead view mode; the red line can be used independently to set the reference line for the vehicle parking position

-Note: The remote switch is needed when installing non-DNX series head unit from Kenwood.
+- The remote switch is only needed when installing a Kenwood head unit that is not camera control ready.

 Mounting: The multi-view camera comes with a pre-installed metal mounting bracket that attaches to your vehicles with its self-adhesive backing or included mounting screw.
 Once the camera is installed in the mounting bracket the camera's angle can be adjusted to work in your application.
 The dash-mount switch unit comes with two-sided tape to attach the switch unit to your dash, near the driver seat.